LuciferUchiha/old.georgerowlands.ch/docs/Programming/Cpp/7-strings.md

 description: TO BE DONEEEEE
 tags: [cpp, strings, character arrays, unicode, utf, raw literals]
 ---

+Along with the C way of using strings as character arrays there are many other new things in C++.

 ## String class

 The standard C++ library provides a string class type which allows you to work with string just like in Java.
 By adding the s suffix teh string literal becomes a C++ string.